 The goal of treatment for Hodgkin lymphoma is to eradicate the lymphoma cells without damaging normal cells in order to minimize treatment side effects.
 Talk with your doctor about any treatment-related side effects you experience.

 Patients with Hodgkin lymphoma that is resistant to treatment or returns after initial treatment may need autologous stem cell transplantation.
 In this procedure, higher doses of chemotherapy or total body irradiation are applied in an effort to destroy Hodgkin lymphoma cells that have survived standard therapy.
 As a side effect, the higher doses of therapy are likely to destroy normal blood and bone marrow cells.
-Therefore, normal bone marrow stem cells are taken from the patient’s bloodstream before he or she undergoes chemotherapy or radiation.
+Therefore, normal bone marrow stem cells are taken from the patient’s bloodstream before they undergo chemotherapy or radiation.
 The stem cells are then frozen and saved and returned to the body intravenously after the treatment in order to repopulate the bone marrow.

 A new drug, brentuximab vedotin (Adcetris), is designed to treat patients whose lymphoma has progressed after treatment with bone marrow stem cell transplantation or those who have had two chemotherapy treatments and are not eligible for transplant.
 It's the first new drug approved to treat Hodgkin lymphoma in over 35 years.

 Survival Rates of Hodgkin Lymphoma

 The five-year survival rate refers to the percentage of patients, according to the stage of their disease at diagnosis, who live at least five years after treatment for Hodgkin lymphoma.
 Many of these patients live longer than five years.